user1095108/j50n/README.md

 });
 ```

-`feach` is a no-op on non-array values, including empty/missing keys.
+`feach` is a no-op on non-array values.

 ### Array size